-Hiragana and Katakana have perfect equivalency, meaning that everything you can write with one, you can write with the other.
-Every あ (Hiragana) can be switched out with ア (Katana), every い with イ, etc. The only thing that they do a bit different is lengthening, and even so it isn’t all the time.
-We’ll bring that up in a little bit.
+Hiragana and Katakana have near perfect equivalency, meaning that almost everything you can write with one, you can write with the other (the exceptions are very minor technical things.)
+Every あ (Hiragana) can be switched out with ア (Katakana), every い with イ, etc. So if you know how to work with one of them, you know how to work with the other.

 Hiragana is the “smooth kana.”
 It’s the more common of the two (not by a lot, but it is.)
-Hiragana’s main function in day-to-day business is to serve as “okurigana,” which is the prefixes and suffixes that are attached to lexical stems.
-Imagine that the word “predestined” was Japanese for a second.
+Hiragana’s main function in day-to-day business is to serve as “okurigana,” which are the prefixes and suffixes that are attached to lexical stems.
+Imagine that the word “destined” was Japanese for a second.
 The /destin/ would be the lexical stem.
 It’s where the meat and potatoes of the meaning lies; and we see it in a lot of other words, like “destiny” and “destination.”
-The /pre/ and the /ed/ are prefixes and suffixes.
-These qualify the word and make it a specific part of speech.
-The /destin/ would be written in Kanji and the /pre/ and /ed/ would be written in Hiragana.
+The the /ed/ is just a suffix.
+This qualifies the word and makes it a specific part of speech.
+The /destin/ would be written in Kanji and the /ed/ would be written in Hiragana.

-When one lengthens vowels in Hiragana, one tends to write the character including the woel alongside the sole vowel/morae.
+When one lengthens vowels in Hiragana, one tends to write the character including the vowel alongside the sole vowel/morae.
 For example: “ちいさい” begins with “chii,” two /i/ vowels.
 So you write ち, which we romanize as “chi,” and add い, which is romanized as “i.”
-The lengthening of the/o/ vowel tends to be written with an /u/.
-In fact, we romanize it as such.
-You’ll sometimes see a long marker (¯) over the vowels in some systems of romanization, such as Tōkyō, which we write as Toukyou.
-In Hiragana, that’s “とうきょう,” with the う, /u/, characters.
+The lengthening of the /o/ vowel tends to be written with an /u/; but there are words, especially older words, where the lengthening happens with two /o/’s, which as とお, “too,” meaning “ten.”

 Children, or people who are in the process of learning Kanji, write almost everything in Hiragana.
 A special function of Hiragana is to make things look a bit more effeminate.
 So one may opt to write something entirely in Hiragana just for that aesthetic.